 Five European football leagues continue to control most of the wealth in European football

 This week covers, in some detail, football finances, issues of ownership and fair play and the question of football governance.
 Different models of club ownership are considered.

 UEFA, as the European governing body of football, has been increasingly worried about the disparity of wealth between some of the big clubs and the vast majority of smaller clubs.
 Consequently, it has introduced a set of fair play rules designed to protect the less wealthy clubs.

 Looking ahead, we consider some of the issues that face future World Cups and the lessons that can be learned.
 We also introduce the final piece of assessment that is more qualitative in nature.
 It provides you with the opportunity to tell your peers about some of the things you have learned in the course in relation to why football is more than a game.

-Finally we provide you with some further sources of information should you want to continue to explore the wonderful but complicated world of football.
+Finally we provide you with some further sources of further information should you want to continue to explore the wonderful but complicated world of football.